Browse by Course

 is Gordon McKay Research Professor of Mechanical Engineering and Abbott and James Lawrence Research Professor of Engineering in Harvard University’s School of Engineering and Applied Sciences.

-is a Senior Research Fellow at Harvard University’s Joint Center for Housing Studies.
+is senior research fellow at Harvard University’s Joint Center for Housing Studies.

 Kent W. Colton

-is President of The Colton Housing Group and is a Senior Fellow at Harvard University’s Joint Center for Housing Studies.
+is president of The Colton Housing Group and senior fellow at Harvard University’s Joint Center for Housing Studies.

 The Home Building Boom

 The Growing Dominance of Big Builders

 The Virtuous Circle Hypothesis